O. D. Anosike: 2015–16 season

 On August 24, 2015, he signed a one-year deal with Laboral Kutxa Baskonia of the Spanish Liga ACB and the Euroleague.
 On October 4, he parted ways with Baskonia before appearing in a game for them.
 Three days later, he signed with the Greek club AEK Athens.
 On November 27, he parted ways with AEK after appearing in four league games and five Eurocup games.

 On January 7, 2016, Anosike signed with Enel Brindisi of Italy for the rest of the 2015–16 Lega Basket Serie A season.

 2016–17 season

 On July 16, 2016, Anosike signed with the Italian team Pallacanestro Varese.

 2020–21 season

 On September 17, 2020, Anosike signed with Fuerza Regia de Monterrey of the Mexican Liga Nacional de Baloncesto Profesional.
 On January 9, 2021, Anosike moved to Lavrio of the Greek Basket League, where he clinched the league finals for the first time.

 2021–22 season

 On July 27, 2021, Anosike returned to Fuerza Regia.
 He averaged 10.7 points, 9.2 rebounds and 2.2 assists per game.
 On December 20, 2021, Anosike signed with Cholet Basket of the LNB Pro A.

 2022–23 season

 On August 28, 2022, he has signed with Manisa BB of the Turkish Basketbol Süper Ligi.
+After his season in Turkey, in 2023, Anosike played in Libya for Al-Ahly Benghazi and won the Libyan Division I Basketball League championship.